 Learn about all the privileges your military ID brings.

-That military ID can unlock fun.
-Your ID gets you access to your Information, Tickets and Travel office, which helps you live military life to the fullest without emptying your wallet.
-You’ll get discounts on hotels, car rentals, theme park tickets and vacation packages and score savings on sporting events, brewery tours, movie tickets and more.
+Your military ID grants you reduced rates to exclusive recreation services that help you live military life to the fullest without emptying your wallet.
+Service members and their families get discounts on hotels, car rentals, theme park tickets and vacation packages.
+Plus, you can score savings on sporting events, brewery tours, movie tickets and more.

 - Morale, Welfare and Recreation Programs and Eligibility